cosbi-research/Campanile_et_al_PBPKmRNATherapeutics/README.md

-# Physiologically Based Pharmacokinetic Modeling of mRNA-Encoded Therapeutics: A Multiscale Framework Integrating LNP and Antibody Trafficking in Mice
+# Physiologically Based Pharmacokinetic Modeling of mRNA-Encoded Therapeutics: A Multiscale Framework for LNP and Antibody Trafficking in Mice

 **Authors:**  E. Campanile, E. Pettinà, S. Giampiccolo, L. Leonardelli, and L. Marchetti